appymitchpenney/GoConqrHireMitch/README.md

 This repo is for the GoConqrHireMitch application as requested by GoConqr.
 Below is a list of the requested criteria as well as a justification of the work I've done.

+I would recommend using a Nexus 6 with API 23 (Google API's included).

 -------------
 Android Assignment